-Package leaflets should also include the following text:
+Package leaflets should include the following text unless the PL is already in English and no changes are required:

-"Procured from within the EU by Name of the Parallel Importer and Address and relabelled by Manufacturer as stated in the application form."
+"Procured from within the EU by [Name of the Parallel Importer and Address] and relabelled by [Name of Manufacturer as stated in the application form]."

-Moreover, where the parallel importer has added to the packaging an extra article from a source other than the trade mark owner, he must ensure that the origin of the extra article is clearly indicated in such a way as to dispel any impression that the trade mark owner is responsible for it.
+Moreover, where the parallel importer has added to the packaging an extra article from a source other than the trademark owner, he must ensure that the origin of the extra article is clearly indicated in such a way as to dispel any impression that the trademark owner is responsible for it.

-10. MANUFACTURERS' AUTHORISATIONS
+4.8 MANUFACTURERS' AUTHORISATIONS